faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 ### Prioritizing based upon trend

-The growth in the number of crash reports we see can be alarming, and needs to be assessed by analyzing the **trend**.
-We can see how many crash reports we get over time, and see if there is a spike, or an upward trend.
+The growth in the number of Crash Reports we see can be alarming, and needs to be assessed by analyzing the **trend**.
+We can see how many Crash Reports we get over time, and see if there is a spike, or an upward trend.

 If our app crashes due to features in a new major release of iOS then the first people to experience the problem are early adopters of the beta releases of iOS.
 After that, iOS devices will start being automatically upgraded.
 Sometimes the new version of iOS is released in geographic staggered updates.
-We would expect to see this reflected in the trend we see amongst our crash reports.
+We would expect to see this reflected in the trend we see amongst our Crash Reports.

-If we see a spike (a sharp rise and then a sharp fall) in our crash reports, then there may be other factors of components of the system architecture in play.
+If we see a spike (a sharp rise and then a sharp fall) in our Crash Reports, then there may be other factors of components of the system architecture in play.
 For example, if our app relies on a back-end server that is updated in a problematic way for our app, we could see crashes until the server has been fixed.

 The timing of problems can be awkward.
 For example, when dealing with security credentials such as certificates, it is best to set their expiry date to not being  during traditional vacation periods (such as Christmas or Chinese New Year) because when they expire, there might be few staff available to rectify the problem.